about the author

 KB

-Katie Brown Katie Brown serves as the Director of Business Strategy at Luquire.
+Katie Brown Katie Brown serves as the Director of Business Strategy at luquire.
 A hybrid left- and right-brain thinker, Katie has served in business, strategy and leadership roles across her fifteen-year career, including Chief of Staff for the Vice Chairman of UBS Wealth Management, Director of Marketing for various nonprofit organizations, and market research lead for Bloomingdale’s, Marriott, Hertz, and Outback Steakhouse.
 She is an avid reader, red wine lover, and marketing strategy junkie but her favorite role is being “mom” to three kids under five.
 Katie resides in Charlotte, NC, and holds a dual degree in marketing and finance from Boston College, as well as a Master In Digital Communication from UNC Chapel Hill.

 Don’t let the name fool you.
 Suite Talk has our top minds going head-to-head with burning questions, no punches pulled.